MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/getting-started/part2-content-scripts.md

 The section you added is `content_scripts`.
 The attribute `matches` set to `<all_urls>` means that all the files mention in the **content_scripts** section is injected into all browser tab pages when each are loaded.
 The allowable types of files that are able to be injected here are javascript and css.
 You also added `libjquery.min.js`.
 You are able to include that from the download mentioned at the top of the section.

-## Adding jQuery and understanding the associated thread
+6. Add jQuery and understanding the associated thread

 In the content scripts you are injecting, plan on using jQuery \(`$`\).
 You added a minified version of jQuery and put it in your Extension package as `lib\jquery.min.js`.
 These content scripts run in an individual sandbox of sorts, which means that the jQuery injected into the `popup.js` page does not share with the content.

 Keep in mind that even if the browser tab has JavaScript running on it on the loaded web page, any content injected does not have access to that.
 That injected JavaScript just has access to the actual DOM loaded in that browser tab.

-## Adding the content script message listener
+7. Add the content script message listener

 Here is that `content-scripts\content.js` file that gets injected into every browser tab page based on your `manifest.json` `content-scripts` section.